 One year, I was nominated to be PTO President.

-I was game to go, but there was only one problem: My husband had been slated as Treasurer.
+I was game to go, but there was only one problem: My husband had been slated as Treasurer for the same PTO.

 Neither of us are embezzlers, but having us be the primary names on the PTO bank account with the sole authority to sign checks would’ve looked really, really bad.

-I know I would’ve been suspicious as all get out if another couple tried to be President and Treasurer of a PTO at the same time.
+I know I would’ve been suspicious if another couple tried to be President and Treasurer of a PTO at the same time, so I knew we needed another solution to filling the officer vacancies.

 It’s a smarter idea to spread around responsibility for PTO financial matters and have at least two (unrelated) people on the PTO bank account, and 2-3 PTO officers with the online PTO bank account passwords.